KokilaHiran/KokilaHiran/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-Dedicated undergraduate with a growing passion for DevOps methodologies and tools.
+- I am dedicated undergraduate with a growing passion for DevOps methodologies and tools.
 My academic background has provided me with a solid understanding of programming languages, operating systems, and networking.
 I'm particularly fascinated by areas like containerization, cloud platforms and CI/CD pipelines.

 - 📫 How to reach me **priyadarshanarakh@gmail.com**